 What Isn’t Considered Discriminatory Under the Fair Housing Act

-The Fair Housing Act does not prohibit landlords from setting reasonable rules and regulations regarding the occupancy and use of their property.
+The FHA does not prohibit landlords from setting reasonable rules and regulations regarding the occupancy and use of their property.
 For example, it is generally admissible to consider an applicant’s credit history when making rental decisions.
-However, any such rules must be applied equally to all tenants and applicants, regardless of their protected status.
+However, any such rules must be applied equally to all renters and applicants, regardless of their protected status and you cannot deny someone based on their source of funds.

 agent-showing-credit-documents-to-client